Will-Java-FS/revlearn-backend-team1/README.md

 ## Production Deployment
-The general steps are:
+### Prerequisites
+* A Docker Registry account.
+[Docker Hub](https://hub.docker.com/) is a popular choice.
+* An AWS EC2 instance running (preferably Amazon Linux 2 or Ubuntu).
+* Docker installed on your EC2 instance.
+* SSH access to your EC2 instance.

+### Process Outline
-1. Build Docker image of application
+1. Build Docker Image
-2. Push Docker image to Docker Repository
+2. Push Docker Image to Docker Registry
+3. Create and Upload Production .env File
-3. Pull Docker image to EC2 Instance
+4. Pull Docker Image to EC2 Instance
-4. Initialize Docker container from Docker image with production environment variables

-### Dockerize application
+5. Run Docker Container

+### 1. Build Docker Image
 Navigate to the project's root directory and run the terminal command:
 ```
 docker build -t revlearn:latest .
 ```
+Do not forget the period at the end to denote the current directory.
-### Push image to Docker repo
+### 2. Push Docker Image to Docker Registry
-You need to set up an account on a Docker repository.
-[Docker Hub](https://hub.docker.com/) is a popular choice.
-Create a personal repository (public is easier), and use its name to tag the Docker image:
+Create a personal repository on your Docker Registry, and use its name to tag the Docker image:
 ```
-docker tag revlearn:latest <myDockerRepoName>/<revlearn>:latest
+docker tag revlearn:latest <DockerRegistryUsername>/<DockerRegistryRepository>:latest
 ```
 Log into your repository account in terminal:
 ```